gearglow/ReptiliaWithATwist/The List.md

 "True, true.
 Well, let's get to it!"

 Luna and Hermione both shifted to their animagus forms.
 Luna was a raven, whom Lily had named Hecate, and Hermione was a burrowing owl, whom Lily named Athena.
-(James was banned from naming the girls' forms, as his suggestions were unilaterally unimaginative.)
-Elysia joined them as Nemesis, her peregrine falcon form, and Robbie shifted into an osprey.
+(James was banned from naming the girls' forms, as his suggestions were unilaterally childish.
+"Stilts and Beaky, James?
+Honestly.
+No.") Elysia joined them as Nemesis, her peregrine falcon form, and Robbie shifted into a magpie.
 Each grabbed a pre-carved runestone in their claws and took off for a corner of the property, settled their runestones into place, and met back at the farmhouse a scant few minutes later.

 Hermione performed the ritual, making Elysia the Secret Keeper.
-She then promptly told the others, and they trooped back into the closet and into the trunk-flat.
+She then promptly told the others the secret, and they trooped back into the closet and into the trunk-flat.

 "We've got a couple of hours left until dinner," Luna said.